MeaningCloud/meaningcloud-php/README.md

 ### Installation

-You can load meaningcloud-php into your project by using Composer (https://getcomposer.org/).
+You can load meaningcloud-php into your project by using [Composer](https://getcomposer.org/).

 If you already have composer installed, you just need to run the following: